bini-a/bini-a.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am first year Computer Science and Informatics PhD student at <a href='https://www.emory.edu/home/index.html'>Emory University</a>.
-I previously conducted medical-AI research at <a href='https://www.mskcc.org/'>Memorial Sloan Kettering Cancer Center</a>  and  <a href='https://www.brighamandwomens.org/'>Brigham and Women's Hospital</a> where I built deep-learning models that extract quantitative biomarkers from clinical imaging to improve cancer risk prediction, treatment planning, and patient outcomes.
+I previously conducted medical-AI research at <a href='https://www.mskcc.org/'>Memorial Sloan Kettering Cancer Center</a>  and  <a href='https://www.brighamandwomens.org/'>Brigham and Women's Hospital</a> There, I built deep-learning models that extract quantitative biomarkers from clinical imaging to improve cancer risk prediction, treatment planning, and patient outcomes.

 I have a B.S. in Interdisciplinary Data Science from <a href='https://www.duke.edu/'>Duke University</a> and  <a href='https://dukekunshan.edu.cn/zh'>Duke Kunshan University</a> .

+Check my <a href='https://scholar.google.com/citations?user=nDK_MCEAAAAJ&hl=en&oi=ao'>google scholar profile</a>  for the list of my publications.